Romanucci & Blandin Secures Liable Verdict Against City of Chicago in Civil RIghts Case on behalf of Michael LaPorta

 Despite having at least 27 investigations into his on-duty and off-duty conduct throughout his career, Kelly had been disciplined only once.
 A review of complaints shows he had been accused of kicking and punching suspects, making false arrests and threatening to put a false case on someone.
 He now sits on administrative desk duty.

-In addition to Romanucci, Romanucci & Blandin principal and partner, Stephan D. Blandin, and associates Bruno R. Marasso, Debra Thomas, Martin D. Gould, Nicolette A. Ward and law school graduate (who also passed the bar) Bryce Hensley, were also instrumental in representing the LaPorta family.
+In addition to Romanucci, Romanucci & Blandin principal and partner, Stephan D. Blandin, and associates Bruno R. Marasso, Debra L. Thomas and others were also instrumental in representing the LaPorta family.